Synthetixio/synthetix-docs/content/contracts/DelegateApprovals.md

 # DelegateApprovals

+!!!
+Warning "Needs Update"

+    This contract documentation is out of date and requires updating

 ## Description

 This contract is used by the [`FeePool`](FeePool.md) to enable users to permit other addresses to withdraw fees for them.
 In Synthetix this was intended to allow mobile wallets to claim fees for a cold storage wallet.